 While it’s impossible to predict the future and indeed you might move again in six months, your answer should simply give the interviewer confidence in your intentions. and if you do intend leaving after as short time best not to mention that as you are unlikely to get offered the role.

-Q7.
+Question 10.
 Do you have any questions for us?

 This is probably the most frequently asked interview question.
 It comes at the end of pretty much every job interview and gives you an opportunity to find out more about the job.
 Find out more about the duties and tasks, what the employer wants to do in the first six months, to whom you will be reporting and how many others in the team.
 You can explore more about the company and its plans or indeed the strength of its balance sheet.